 Numbers corona Budapest & Hungary

-The first official case of COVID-19 was diagnosed in Hungary on 4 March.
-At the start of October, almost 30.000 people have been infected with the virus.
-In total, more than 800 people have died from the coronavirus.
-You can find the most recent figures here.
+The first official case of COVID-19 was diagnosed in Hungary on 4 March 2021.
+At 21 March 2021, almost 500.000 people have been infected with corona.
+So far, over 1.2 million people have been vaccinated against COVID-19 in Hungary.
+You can find the most recent figures about the virus here.

 Official travel advice

 From 1 September 2020, Hungary has closed its border for all travellers from abroad.
 Check the latest official travel advice for Hungary here on the website gov.uk.
 On this page you can also register for an email alert.
-In case the advice for Hungary changes you will get an e-mail.
+In case the advice for Hungary changes you will receive an e-mail from the government.